 Do no treat a loaded rail car with fumigant.
 If your loaded car is found to contain a fumigant, the railway could assess substantial penalties.

 Once the car is loaded, the I-90 card and shipping report are completed.
 The I-90 is a tag that comes either from the CGC or the car administrator.
 The I-90 tag is designed to be folded over and stapled to the notice board on the side of the railcar.
 On the part that will face out after folding, the producer prints the destination, that is, siding location or grain terminal, grain type and grade.

-A producer prints his name, the shipping station, date shipped, destination, grain and grade, estimated dockage, car number, estimated shipping weight, and any other handling instructions on the part of the I-90 tag that will be inside once the I-90 is folded and stapled onto the car.
-This inside information is used by the CGC or buyer at destination to handle the grain and the settlement.
+A producer prints their name, the shipping station, date shipped, destination, grain and grade, estimated dockage, car number, estimated shipping weight, and any other handling instructions on the part of the I-90 tag that will be inside once the I-90 is folded and stapled onto the car.
+This inside information is used by the CGC and buyer at destination to handle the grain and the settlement.